 Oct.
 1, 2016 Update: a current trend among young Instagram users is to maintain multiple accounts.
-“Finstas” is a general name for fake Instagram accounts, but “spam” accounts are a particular type of finsta that parents can read more about here.
+“Finstas” is a general name for fake Instagram accounts, but “spam” accounts are a particular type of fake account.
+Related post: Finsta – How Well Do You Know Instagram?

 Description: Instagram is a simple way to capture and share photos and videos with friends, utilizing a variety of custom photo filters to enhance and beautify life’s moments.
-Instagram is probably the most popular “social media doorway” for young people because most parents perceive it to be the lowest risk since “it’s just pictures.”
+Instagram is one of the most popular “social media doorways” for young people because most parents perceive it to be the lowest risk since “it’s just pictures.”
 Recent updates to release its “stories” feature with fun customizations make the app even more appealing as it goes head-to-head with Snapchat.

 Category: Social Media

 APP Store rating: 12+ (“infrequent/mild alcohol, tobacco, drug, mature/suggestive themes, profanity or crude humor, sexual content and nudity,” etc.), although users are supposed to be at least 13 years old in order to comply with the Child Online Privacy Protection Act (COPPA), which applies to websites and online services that collect personal information.

 Porn – Because it’s built on pictures and videos, there is plenty of pornographic content.
 Yes, straight-up porn is very easy to find, and very easily hidden by erasing search history.
 We’ve written a detailed blog post about the abundance of porn available on Instagram, how pornographers are gaming the system, and how easy it is for kids to see straight-up video sex on Instagram.